impagina/htdocs-grav-pages/README.md

 - `git clone https://github.com/impagina/htdocs-grav-theme.git impagina-quark` in the themes.
 - Delete the `pages` directory and replace it with the git repository: `git clone https://github.com/impagina/htdocs-grav-pages.git pages`
 - Copy the `secret.txt` in each `sync` directory.
+  - TODO: the `secret.txt` should be outside of the htdocs.
 - Remove the restriction for `.php` files in the `.htaccess`
 - Disable the ssh access.